cfujiname/boris-bike-challenge-redone/README.md

 6. Start with implementing the broken? method.
 Inside the method, we insert @broken variable that implicitly should be true or false.
 7. That means, in our method report_broken, we do @broken = true

+## US 8

+As a maintainer of the system

+So that I can manage broken bikes and not disappoint users

+I'd like docking stations _not to release_ _broken_ bikes

+* we need to stop DockingStation to release broken bikes as it is accepting broken bikes

+1. Unit test for raising error when trying to release broken bike

+As a maintainer of the system

+So that I can manage broken bikes and not disappoint users

+I'd like docking stations to _accept returning bikes (broken or not)_